bird-house/birdhouse-docs/docs/guide_applications.md

 Once your new climate application package is created, it needs to be filled with scientific algorithms.
 In contrast to a script that you are running locally in an individual way a service needs to be standardised.
 The following figure is illustrating the principles design of a technical service.
-Input data needs to be provided by a given address to the appropriate resouces and parameters to modify the execution needs to be provided as well.
+Input data needs to be provided by a given address to the appropriate resources and parameters to modify the execution needs to be provided as well.
 On the other side, the number of output files are defined as well.
-Here number and format will be fixed.
+Here the number and format will be fixed:

 | ![](images/guide_processscheema.png) |